Johannes Spieß: Later life and death

 After the collapse of Nazi regime, Spiess established a salvage company "Spiess & Co." in Hamburg, and also served as a transfer captain or first officer in many naval trips in almost all seas.
 However, there is no detailed information regarding these trips.

 Spiess died in Hamburg on 30 March 1972.
 His body was cremated and his ashes were placed in an urn grove in the Öjendorf Cemetery.

 Personal life

-Spiess married Carola Eckhusen (b.
-11 March 1903) on 7 April 1923.
+Spiess married Carola Eckhusen (1903-2001) on 7 April 1923.

 They had 5 children.
 Joachim (b.
 1923), Jobst Dieter (b.
 1926), Juergen (b.
-1928), Jutta May (b.
+1928), Jutta (b.
 1934), and Jens (b.
 1939).
 It is interesting to note that all Spiess' children names start with the letter 'J' and had the moniker of "the J half-flottilla".

 Even though the family lived through the chaos of World War II, they all managed to survive.
-From this perspective, Spiess seems to have had a blessed life since many naval officers of his generation did not survive World War II, or at least had lost children in the war.
+From this perspective, Spiess seems to have had a blessed life since many naval officers of his generation did not survive both world wars, or at least had lost children during World War II.